zardra/nuclide/docs/_docs/features/task-runner.md

 ## HHVM Debug Toolbar

 Nuclide provides an HHVM toolbar in the Task Runner for debugging [Hack](/docs/languages/hack) projects.
-You can launch the toolbar by clicking the **Toggle Task Runner Toolbar** button in the [Nuclide toolbar](/docs/features/toolbar/#buttons) or from the [Command Palette](/docs/editor/basics/#command-palette) with `Nuclide Task Runner: Toggle HHVM Toolbar`.
+You can launch the toolbar by clicking the **Toggle Task Runner Toolbar** button in the [Nuclide toolbar](/docs/features/toolbar/#buttons).

 ![](/static/images/docs/feature-task-runner-hack-toolbar.png)